3 Ways to organize your goals for this year.

 We all have some level of desire or willpower or motivation but what turns desire into action is a written plan for implementation.
 When you have a goal to do something, record when and how you will do that behaviour or activity.
 It will be the environment that triggers you to do your new behaviour or activity and not motivation or will power.
 This year I used the intention method to become better at making videos.

-- Step 3 ( I am not there yet) will be 30 days on Facebook Live.
+- Step 3 was 30 days on Facebook Live.

 The level of challenge increases with each step.
 It is a great way to become better at doing video.
-Thanks to James Mel for teaching me this.
+How would you use this system of setting goals?

 These are just 3 systems